-- c.
-Interiors, including unit and common area finishes, carpeting, tile, plaster walls, paint condition, etc.), unit kitchen finishes, cabinets and appliances, unit bathroom finishes and fixtures, and common area lobbies and corridors; and - d.
-Mechanical systems, including plumbing and domestic hot water, HVAC, electrical, lighting fixtures, fire protection, and elevators. - 4.
-Financial Statements from the property to be acquired including Income and Expense statements for the past 3 years must be provided. - 5.
-The acquisition price on which Housing Credits are allocated will be limited to the lesser of the sale price or the appraised value of the property prior to rehabilitation. - I. When calculating maximum rents, all rents must be rounded down to the next dollar. - J. Projects must submit Audited Financial Statements including a copy of the Management Letter to WCDA by March 31 of each year during the compliance period.
-(Audited if available) - K. All projects submitted with an interest rate, for the permanent financing, above the market rate will be underwritten at the average market rate. - L. Rents committed to as a percentage of Area Median Income will be used in the Land Use Restrictive Covenants Agreement, cash flows, and ranking criteria. - M. There may be no more than a 5% differential between rent and income levels, unless the project is under the Small Rural Set-Aside for which there is a 10% differential allowed. - N. Rental projects will be monitored for compliance by WCDA.
+- i.
+Site, including topography, drainage, pavement, curbing, sidewalks, parking, ingress and egress, landscaping, amenities, water, sewer, storm drainage, and gas and electric utilities and lines; - ii.
+Structural systems, both substructure and superstructure, including exterior walls and balconies, exterior doors and windows, roofing system, and drainage; - iii.
+Interiors, including unit and common area finishes, carpeting, tile, plaster walls, paint condition, etc.), unit kitchen finishes, cabinets and appliances, unit bathroom finishes and fixtures, and common area lobbies and corridors; and - iv.
+Mechanical systems, including plumbing and domestic hot water, HVAC, electrical, lighting fixtures, fire protection, and elevators. - 14.
+Financial Statements from the property to be acquired including Income and Expense statements for the past 3 years must be provided. - 15.
+The acquisition price on which Housing Credits are allocated will be limited to the lesser of the sale price or the appraised value of the property prior to rehabilitation. - 16.
+When calculating maximum rents, all rents must be rounded down to the next dollar. - 17.
+Projects still in the first 15-year credit period must submit Audited Financial Statements including a copy of the Management Letter to WCDA by March 31 of each year. - 18.
+All projects submitted with an interest rate, for the permanent financing, above the market rate will be underwritten at the average market rate. - 19.
+Rents committed to as a percentage of Area Median Income will be used in the Land Use Restrictive Covenants Agreement, cash flows, and ranking criteria. - 20.
+There may be no more than a 5% differential between rent and income levels. - 21.
+Rental projects will be monitored for compliance by WCDA.
 A Compliance Manual, including submission requirements and forms is located on our web site, or you may obtain a copy by contacting Judy Koski at WCDA at 307-265-0603.
 Failure to provide information, and in the format as required in the manual, will be considered non-compliance and reported to the IRS.
 It is important to note that an owner's representative must be present during all times during the inspection, preferably a maintenance staff person familiar with the building systems and an administrative person familiar to the residents.
 WCDA policy forbids any inspector from going into any unit or part thereof unaccompanied.
 Monitoring time at each property is limited and we request that you help WCDA in maintaining its monitoring schedule.
 Failure to provide assistance will result in a failed unit, possible loss of credit, and/or a re-inspection that will be billed to the owner.
 The IRS now requires that unit inspections be performed on the same units that are selected for file review.
 Units where admittance is not possible for any reason will be failed and/or subject to re-inspection at the owner's expense.
 Any unit issue corrected before the inspector leaves the property will be cleared.
 If an owner chooses to have a re-inspection done the owner will be responsible for any additional fees and/or costs associated with the re-inspection.
-And if it cannot be completed until after the close of that correction period, an IRS form 8823 will be issued. - O. The definition of a Qualifying Manager's Unit for a Tax Credit project is: - If the Manager is full-time the unit will be considered part of Common Space and you may charge rent at the level presented in the application. - If the Manager is part-time the unit is a restricted unit and the Manager must income qualify and sign a Lease like any other qualifying tenant.
+And if it cannot be completed until after the close of that correction period, an IRS form 8823 will be issued.